RevealBi/Documentation/en/fields/calculated-fields/logic.md

 <a name='calc-fields-if'></a>
 ### If

-With the if function, you can find results that meet a certain criteria defined in a logical test.
+With the if function, you can find results that meet certain criteria defined in a logical test.
 There are three arguments for you to
 configure: